Q: What should my child wear on the day of the excursion?

 Q: Who will supervise my child during the day?

-At the RAH, the P.A.R.T.Y.
+The P.A.R.T.Y.
 Program Coordinator, clinical presenters and allied health professionals all play a role in ensuring your child’s needs are met.
 They will have all the appropriate checks and clearances to ensure your child’s safety and wellbeing.

 Q: What happens if my child is physically or emotionally overwhelmed by the Program content?